-Adam Nemett began writing THE INSTRUMENT while spending the summer of his 20th birthday backpacking through the mountains of Shikoku, Japan.
-Nemett, an award-winning graduate of Princeton University’s prestigious Creative Writing department, initially intended THE INSTRUMENT to take the form of a novel.
-When the heavy emphasis on music and dance made the story more conducive to the multi-sensory medium of film, Nemett began adapting a screenplay in the Summer of 2001, and completed it during a Fiction Workshop taught by prolific author, Joyce Carol Oates, in Spring 2002.
+Adam Nemett began writing THE INSTRUMENT while spending the summer of 2000 backpacking through the mountains of Shikoku, Japan.
+Nemett, an award-winning graduate of Princeton University’s Creative Writing department, initially intended THE INSTRUMENT to take the form of a novel.
+When the heavy emphasis on music and dance made the story more conducive to the multi-sensory medium of film, Nemett began adapting a screenplay in the Summer of 2001, and completed it during a Fiction Workshop taught by author Joyce Carol Oates in Spring 2002.

 Rather than invent wholly fictional characters from scratch and then find actors and actresses to assume these roles, Nemett attempted to base the seven student characters on the actual people who might play these parts.
 The plan was to do several takes of each scene as scripted.
-But many of the scenes would also be performed improvisationally, with the likelihood that the scripted and improvised versions would be edited together to achieve a certain naturalness and spontaneity.
+But many of the scenes would also be improvised, with the likelihood that these scripted and improvised versions would be edited together to achieve a certain naturalness and spontaneity.

-While formulating his core group of actors and writing a flexible script around their personalities, there was also the matter of constructing the primary sets for THE INSTRUMENT, namely, the 30’ X 30’ sanctuary and ritual elements supposedly created by fictional character, Arthur Zarek.
+While formulating his core group of actors and writing a flexible script around their personalities, there was also the matter of constructing the primary sets for THE INSTRUMENT: namely, the 30’ X 30’ sanctuary and ritual elements created by fictional character, Arthur Zarek.

-The character of Arthur Zarek, our semi-fictional visionary, was essentially a conglomeration of four real-life personalities:
+The character of Arthur Zarek, our semi-fictional visionary, was essentially a conglomeration of five real-life personalities:

-Harry Partch — a musician and legendary composer, famous for developing a system of musical theory based on 43 tones per octave (instead of the standard Western theory based on 12 tones per octave.
-He called this system "Just Intonation.").
-He then built an arsenal of musical instruments — each of them sculptural in nature and requiring a certain amount of dance-like movement in order to play (see Fig. 1) -- all capable of actualizing his system of Just Intonation.
+Harry Partch — a musician and legendary composer, famous for developing a system of musical theory based on 43 tones per octave (instead of the standard Western theory based on 12 tones per octave).
+He called this system "Just Intonation" and built an arsenal of musical instruments — each of them sculptural in nature and requiring a certain amount of dance-like movement in order to play — all capable of actualizing his system of Just Intonation.
 Partch proceeded to compose works based on a sort of ritual musical theater, which he called “corporeal music,” and staged numerous performances incorporating elements such as Noh drama, opera, and filmmaking.

-James Hampton — an uneducated Washington D.C. custodian, legendary for the post-humous discovery of his life’s work, an installation known as “The Throne of the Third Heaven of the Nations' Millennium, General Assembly” (See Fig. 2).
+James Hampton — a Washington D.C. custodian and "visionary" artist, legendary for the post-humous discovery of his life’s work, an installation known as “The Throne of the Third Heaven of the Nations' Millennium, General Assembly.”
 The installation, constructed over a 14-year period in an anonymous garage space, includes 177 objects -- furniture, altarpieces, and shrines — each meticulously wrapped in aluminum and gold foil.
 It is assumed that Hampton was creating a sacred church space that would eventually be used as a functional sanctuary, with himself serving as minister.
 The work of folk art is considered by some to be “the finest work of visionary religious art produced by an American," and now sits in the permanent collection of the Smithsonian Institute in Washington D.C.

-Richard Kalter — Serving as Philosopher-in-Residence at Maryland Institute College of Art since 1979, Richard Kalter was the natural choice to assume the role of Arthur.
+Rev. Richard Kalter — An Episcopal priest serving as Philosopher-in-Residence at Maryland Institute College of Art since 1979, Richard Kalter was the natural choice to assume the role of Arthur.
 Kalter was largely regarded as the spiritual center of MICA, and touched countless lives over the course of his twenty-five year tenure at the Baltimore institution.
-Sadly, Richard Kalter passed on in November 2004.
+Sadly, Richard Kalter passed in November 2004.
 He will be remembered as a sage, a counselor, and as a friend.

 In the Spring of 2002, 25 visual artists gathered at the Maryland Institute College of Art (MICA), one of the top visual arts colleges in the nation, to create the sacred space and ritual elements used in THE INSTRUMENT.
 They were given no production sketches or rules to follow.
 The process was entirely spontaneous and collaborative — the room came together bit by bit, with multiple artists often working on the same space of wall, the same costume, or the same electronic musical instrument.